 TML Weekly published on January 13 a timely and enlightening Supplement on the one-day meeting in Vancouver on Korea co-hosted by the U.S. and Canada currently underway.
 It raises pertinent questions about what is really going on about a “diplomatic initiative” of a handful of selected countries out of those that make up the world, given that the two Koreas have already concluded initial agreements on a unified team to participate during the 2018 Olympic Winter Games and holding top level meetings.
 The TML edition includes in-depth material on the question of sanctions and blockades, pointing out “Since the 1909 London Naval Conference, it is an accepted principle in international law that a blockade is an act of war.”
 Continue reading

 Tag Archives: History-as-such

-On the anniversary of the Halifax Explosion: The organization of the city as a war port is the ‘business’ best adapted for profit
+On the anniversary of the Halifax Explosion, a war crime: The organization of the city as a war port is the ‘business’ best adapted for profit

 Infamy of the massacre of the Canadian people in Halifax

 December 6th is the centenary of the horrific Halifax Explosion of 1917 – the largest explosion in history before the infamous devastation of Hiroshima and Nagasaki by US atomic bombs in 1945.
 The tragedy is being marked by an intensive program of events and initiatives, including scores of books, exhibits, radio and TV programs, memorial meetings in Halifax and Boston, and a stamp issued by Canada Post.

 The following article by Tony Seed reports on a paper presented by anti-war activists in Halifax in 1983 and expands on it for this publication.
 On this date, we pay our deepest respects to the families of all those who died as a result of this disaster.
 Continue reading